hokkanen/bessel/README.md

 The implementation uses a special construct for the parallel loops in [bessel.cpp](src/bessel.cpp).
 In the C example, this is based on a preprocessor macro, whereas the C++ example is based on a lambda function, an approach similar to some accelerator frameworks such as SYCL, Kokkos, RAJA, etc. Either option allows conditional compilation of the loops for multiple architectures while keeping the source code clean and readable.
 An example of the usage of curand and hiprand random number generation libraries inside a GPU kernel are given in [devices_cuda.h](src/devices_cuda.h) and [devices_hip.h](src/devices_hip.h).

-The code can be conditionally compiled for either CUDA, HIP, or HOST execution with or without MPI.
+The code can be conditionally compiled for either CUDA, HIP, or HOST execution with or without MPI or Matplot (for plotting the results).
 The correct definitions for each accelerator backend option are selected in [comms.h](src/comms.h) by choosing the respective header file.
 The compilation instructions are shown below:

 ```
 // Compile to run parallel on GPU with CUDA